- Discuss the roles that plants play in ecosystems

 The Importance of Seed Plants in Human Life

-Seed plants are cultivated for their beauty and smells, as well as their importance in the development of medicines.
-Plants are also the foundation of human diets across the world.
-Many societies eat, almost exclusively, vegetarian fare and depend solely on seed plants for their nutritional needs.
+Seed plants are the foundation of human diets across the world (Figure 3).
+Many societies eat almost exclusively vegetarian fare and depend solely on seed plants for their nutritional needs.
 A few crops (rice, wheat, and potatoes) dominate the agricultural landscape.
-Many crops were developed during the agricultural revolution when human societies made the transition from nomadic hunter–gatherers to horticulture and agriculture.
+Many crops were developed during the agricultural revolution, when human societies made the transition from nomadic hunter–gatherers to horticulture and agriculture.
 Cereals, rich in carbohydrates, provide the staple of many human diets.
-In addition, beans and nuts supply proteins.
+Beans and nuts supply proteins.
 Fats are derived from crushed seeds, as is the case for peanut and rapeseed (canola) oils, or fruits such as olives.
-Animal husbandry also requires large amounts of crops.
+Animal husbandry also consumes large amounts of crops.

 Biodiversity of Plants

-Biodiversity of plants ensures a resource for new food crops and medicines.
-Plant life balances ecosystems, protects watersheds, mitigates erosion, moderates climate, and provides shelter for many animal species.
+Biodiversity ensures a resource for new food crops and medicines.
+Plant life balances ecosystems, protects watersheds, mitigates erosion, moderates climate and provides shelter for many animal species.
 Threats to plant diversity, however, come from many angles.
 The explosion of the human population, especially in tropical countries where birth rates are highest and economic development is in full swing, is leading to human encroachment into forested areas.
-To feed the larger population, humans need to obtain arable land which leads to massive clearing of trees.
-The need for more energy to power larger cities and economic growth results in the construction of dams, the consequent flooding of ecosystems, and increased emissions of pollutants.
-Other threats to tropical forests come from poachers who log trees for their precious wood.
+To feed the larger population, humans need to obtain arable land, so there is massive clearing of trees.
+The need for more energy to power larger cities and economic growth therein leads to the construction of dams, the consequent flooding of ecosystems, and increased emissions of pollutants.
+Other threats to tropical forests come from poachers, who log trees for their precious wood.
 Ebony and Brazilian rosewood, both on the endangered list, are examples of tree species driven almost to extinction by indiscriminate logging.

 The number of plant species becoming extinct is increasing at an alarming rate.
-Because ecosystems are in a delicate balance and because seed plants maintain close symbiotic relationships with animals, whether predators or pollinators, the disappearance of a single plant can lead to the extinction of connected animal species.
-A real and pressing issue is that many plant species have not yet been cataloged; their place in the ecosystem is unknown.
+Because ecosystems are in a delicate balance, and seed plants maintain close symbiotic relationships with animals—whether predators or pollinators—the disappearance of a single plant can lead to the extinction of connected animal species.
+A real and pressing issue is that many plant species have not yet been catalogued, and so their place in the ecosystem is unknown.
 These unknown species are threatened by logging, habitat destruction, and loss of pollinators.
-They may become extinct before we have the chance to begin to understand the possible impacts resulting from their disappearance.
+They may become extinct before we have the chance to begin to understand the possible impacts from their disappearance.
 Efforts to preserve biodiversity take several lines of action, from preserving heirloom seeds to barcoding species.
 Heirloom seeds come from plants that were traditionally grown in human populations, as opposed to the seeds used for large-scale agricultural production.
 Barcoding is a technique in which one or more short gene sequences, taken from a well-characterized portion of the genome, are used to identify a species through DNA analysis.